deBaer/MiSTer-dapter/README.md

 ### Composite
 Connect the MiSTer'daptor RCA plug to a composite input (normally yellow) on the TV.
 Connect the MiSTer audio out directly to the TV.
-You need to use [Y/C-capable cores](https://github.com/MikeS11/MiSTerFPGA_YC_Encoder).
+You need to use [Y/C-capable cores](https://github.com/MikeS11/MiSTerFPGA_YC_Encoder) and switch to Y/C video mode in the core config dialog.
 Use these .ini settings:

 ```
 forced_scandoubler=0